blockscience-labs/labs-demos/docs/01_getting_started.md

 ![](images/github-connection.png)

 !!!info
     You are able to connect a GitHub account after registration if you skip it the first time around.
-You can also *"disconnect"* an active connection from here although you will have to go to GitHub to truly revoke access.
+You can also *"disconnect"* an active connection from here although you will have to go to GitHub to truly revoke access.<br /><br />
     ![](images/github-revoke.png)

 ### Email Confirmation